 First used in early 19th century Russia, rose gold color rose to popularity after jeweler Carl Faberge used the metal in his famed Faberge Eggs.
 Thus, the alloy became known as “Russian Gold” in the 1920s and skyrocketed in jewelry trends around the world.

-One of the biggest names leading the charge was French watchmaker and jeweler Cartier who created a line of dazzling rose gold jewelry paired with diamonds and gemstones.
+One of the biggest names leading the charge was French watchmaker and jeweler Cartier who created a line of dazzling rose gold jewelry paired with diamonds and various types of gemstones.
 The most famous of Cartier’s pieces during this time was the “Trinity Ring” a simple band that consisted of three rings – one yellow gold, one white gold and one rose gold tone.

 Today, rose gold jewelry is beloved for the way that it perfectly compliments every skin tone and is widely available in both engagement rings and fine jewelry selections.